Brussels-Central railway station: 21st century

 The Central Station was renovated between 2004 and 2010 in an attempt to better equip it to present levels of usage (which can reach 150,000 passengers/day on the busiest days).
 Two new entrances were created on that occasion, and the main entrance was extensively renovated.
 The Carrefour de l'Europe/Europakruispunt, a pedestrianised square, was created in front of the station.
 Plans then came for the renovation of the tunnel which links the main station with the metro stop.
 It has been described as dilapidated, dirty, and permanently tinged by the smell of urine.
 An architectural firm had been retained in 2010 to implement the project designed to make the hallway a better "window" to Brussels for the many travellers who begin their journey there.
 The new tunnel with hops and a more luminous, graffiti resistant environment were completed in 2013.

 An Islamic jihadist attempted to detonate a suitcase bomb in the Central Station in the failed June 2017 Brussels attack; there were no casualties.
-The author was subsequently shot by one of the soldiers who were patrolling the station at the time.
+The attacker was subsequently shot and killed by one of the soldiers who were patrolling the station at the time.

 Between 2018 and 2019, the North–South connection's tunnel was renovated to improve ventilation and smoke extraction in the event of a fire.
 The six-lane underground tunnel, separated by the pillars supporting the vault, was transformed into a tunnel with three openings separated by walls provided with fire doors at regular intervals (an operation carried out by walling the openings between the pillars).
 The ends of the platforms of the Central Station were also affected.